vertica/Vertica-Extension-Packages/email_package/README.txt

 You can install by copying `build/myudx.so' to your Vertica cluster, then running the following SQL statements:

-CREATE LIBRARY EMAILLib as '/path/to/myudx.so';" CREATE FUNCTION EMAIL as language 'C++' name 'EMAILFactory' library EMAILLib;
+CREATE LIBRARY EMAILLib as 'build/myudx.so';"
+CREATE FUNCTION EMAIL as language 'C++' name 'EMAILFactory' library EMAILLib;

+To uninstall, you can run:

+DROP LIBRARY EMAILLib CASCADE;

+(The 'CASCADE' will cause the EMAIL function to be dropped as well.)

 Alternatively, assuming vsql is in your path, just do: